drduh/YubiKey-Guide/README.md

 2048 MD5:... /Users/username/.ssh/id_rsa (RSA)
 ```

-When using the key `pinentry` will be invoked to request the key's passphrase.
-The passphrase will be cached for up to 10 minutes idle time between uses, to a maximum of 2 hours.
+When using the key `pinentry` will be invoked to request the key passphrase.
+The passphrase will be cached for up to 10 idle minutes between uses, up to a maximum of 2 hours.

 ## Remote Machines (SSH Agent Forwarding)